Back to Top

 Main Block for Girls:

-Dating back to 1951, this was the first building of Bala Mandir.
-Built with donations from the public, it was completed in 1951-52.
+This was the first building of Bala Mandir built in 1951-52.
 Initially it housed all the children, but now it houses junior and senior girls (age 6 to 18 years).
-It has recreational rooms for children and the Tailoring Section.
+It has recreational rooms for children and a Tailoring Section.
 It was renamed Ramnath Goenka Block in 1994, by the former President of India, Sri.
 R. Venkatraman.
-A statue of Bala Mandir founder Manjumma adorns the front of the building.
+A statue of Bala Mandir founder Smt.
+Manjubhashini adorns the front of the building.
 This was inaugurated by Bharat Ratna Smt.
 M.S.
 Subbulakshmi on September 24, 1997.

 Daswani Block for Boys: